JuliaDataScience/JuliaDataScience/contents/data_vis_makie_create_figure.md

 ## Create Plot Figure {#sec:datavisMakie_create_Figure}
-The basic container object in Makie is `Figure`, a canvas where we can add objects like `Axis`, `Colorbar`s, `Legend`s, etc.
+The basic container object in Makie is `Figure`, a canvas where we can add objects like `Axis`, `Colorbar`, `Legend`, etc.

 For `Figure`, we have have attributes like `backgroundcolor`, `resolution`, `font` and `fontsize` as well as the `figure_padding` which changes the amount of space around the figure content, see the colored area in @fig:fig_axis.
 It can take one number for all sides, or a tuple of four numbers for left, right, bottom and top.
+Let's dive into these components.

+### Figure

 ```jl
 @sco JDS.figure_canvas()
 ```

+### Figure + Axis

 `Axis` has a lot more, some of them are  `backgroundcolor`, `xgridcolor` and `title`.
 For a full list just type `help(Axis)`.